nuudul/coinflip-python/README.md

 # coinflip-python
-A (really shitty) coinflip script written in python
+A (really shitty) coin-flip script written in python

 ## How it works
 The user enters either 1 (for ```True```) or 2 (for ```False```)